• Home

 And less than four minutes before any of that history happened, a jar of Nutella stole the entire livestream.

-During the live stream with a countdown of three minutes and 52 seconds before the Artemis II mission broke the Apollo 13 record, a tub of the chocolate-hazelnut spread drifted out of the Orion spacecraft’s kitchen area, rotated lazily in the cabin, and settled label-forward in perfect framing and perfect lighting.
+During the livestream with a countdown of three minutes and 52 seconds before the Artemis II mission broke the Apollo 13 record, a tub of the chocolate-hazelnut spread drifted out of the Orion spacecraft’s kitchen area, rotated lazily in the cabin, and settled label-forward in perfect framing and perfect lighting.

-“We are over the moon that the world’s best space explorers chose the world’s best spread,” Michael Lindsey, President and Chief Business Officer, Ferrero North America, told Fortune in a statement.
+“We are over the Moon that the world’s best space explorers chose the world’s best spread,” Michael Lindsey, president and chief business officer, Ferrero North America, told Fortune in a statement.

 “Like so many people around the world, we are captivated by the Artemis II mission and inspired by the brilliant teams making it possible.
-We were over the moon to see how an unexpected glimpse of Nutella was able to spread a smile to our fans – even in space!” read a statement to Fortune from the Ferrero Group.
+We were over the Moon to see how an unexpected glimpse of Nutella was able to spread a smile to our fans—even in space!” read a statement to Fortune from the Ferrero Group.
 “We always knew Nutella is out of this world, now we have proof!”

-NASA’s Kennedy Space Center jumped in on the fun, writing “Enjoying sweet treats while our Artemis crew takes sweet photos of the Moon!”
+NASA’s Kennedy Space Center jumped in on the fun, writing: “Enjoying sweet treats while our Artemis crew takes sweet photos of the Moon!”

 NASA officials confirmed the Nutella was simply part of the crew’s approved food supply as one of 189 menu items aboard the Orion, alongside beef brisket, mac and cheese, scrambled eggs, and chocolate cookies.
 Bread, notably, is banned on spacecraft, as crumbs can damage precision instruments, so astronauts wrap most food in tortillas.
-NASA did not respond to Fortune’s request for comments on how the spread was eaten, but we can take a wild guess the age-old teaspoon in the jar technique still works in freefall.
+NASA did not respond to Fortune’s request for comment on how the spread was eaten, but we can take a wild guess the age-old teaspoon in the jar technique still works in free fall.

-The Artemis II crew will splashdown in the Pacific Ocean near San Diego on April 10, just nine days after launching from Kennedy Space Center.
+The Artemis II crew will splash down in the Pacific Ocean near San Diego on April 10, just nine days after launching from Kennedy Space Center.

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.